edgedb/edgedb/docs/intro/quickstart.rst

   $ mkdir quickstart
   $ cd quickstart

-Then initialize your EdgeDB project:
+Then initialize your Gel project:

 .. code-block:: bash

   $ edgedb project init

-This starts an interactive tool that walks you through the process of setting up your first EdgeDB instance.
+This starts an interactive tool that walks you through the process of setting up your first Gel instance.
 You should see something like this:

 .. code-block:: bash